About Burke Shire

 Most roads in the townships are sealed and some have curb and channel (gutters).
 Burketown itself is very flat and less than a metre above sea level.

-There is road access to Mount Isa and Cloncurry outside of wet season closures.
-There is an all weather airport, with regular scheduled weekly services to Mount Isa and Cairns.
+There is road access to Mount Isa, Cloncurry, Normanton and the Northern Territory outside of wet season closures.
+There is an all weather airport, with regular scheduled services to Mount Isa and Cairns with REX Airlines.

-Gregory Downs (population approximately 50) is a small town located near the beautiful Gregory River, 120km south of Burketown.
+Gregory (population approximately 50) is a small town located near the beautiful Gregory River, 120km south of Burketown.
 The hotel motel provides meals and accommodation.
-The pub is worth a visit in its own right, as it has a rich history.
+The hotel is worth a visit in its own right, as it has a rich history.

-Facilities at Gregory Downs include public toilets, a waste dump point for caravanners, a children’s play ground, medical centre (visited fortnightly by the Royal Flying Doctor Service), tennis courts, community hall, race track and airstrip.
+Facilities at Gregory include a small cafe, public toilets, a waste dump point for caravanners, a children’s play ground, medical centre (visited fortnightly by the Royal Flying Doctor Service), tennis courts, community hall, race track and airstrip.
+Gregpory has limited groceries available.

 The Boodjamulla (Lawn Hill) National Park and the Riversleigh fossil fields World Heritage Site are both located in the Burke Shire.